Specifying the right radiator for your project

 Many brands place a CE mark on their products, claiming that the products are safe for the end-customer, and sell them within the EU zone.
 But that's not always the case.
 Sometimes the CE mark you can see on a product can be fake.

-There are some test certificates on the market which may seem genuine but are not fit for purpose.
+There are some test certificates on the market that may seem genuine but are not fit for purpose.

 How do I know if a product is genuine?